Authored by the expert who managed and guided the team behind the Israel Property Pack

 Can I buy property in Israel without local residency?

-Non-residents and tourist-visa holders can legally purchase property in Israel, as long as they can sign contracts properly (often via notarized power of attorney), pass bank compliance for fund transfers, and complete the registration process.
+Yes, non-residents and even people visiting Israel on a tourist visa can legally purchase residential property in Israel, as long as they can sign contracts (often through a notarized power of attorney), pass bank compliance for transferring funds, and complete the registration process.

 What are the biggest legal grey areas for foreigners in Israel?